b01o/rs115/README.md

 ./rs115 check -f <path to your checklist>
 ```

-you can log the invalid case to a file by using `-o` flag, the failed case by using `-x` flag.
+you can log the invalid cases to a file by using `-o` flag, the failed case by using `-x` flag.

 ```
 ./rs115 check -f <checklist> -o <file of invalid names> -x <file of failed cases>